 Dialectical Behavior Therapy (DBT) for Addiction

-Dialectical behavioral therapy (DBT) is a staple of staple of modern addiction treatment and an incredibly effective component of behavioral rehab.
+Dialectical behavioral therapy (DBT) is a staple of modern addiction treatment and an incredibly effective component of behavioral rehab.
 It is one of the most commonly utilized therapeutic modalities and is available in both inpatient and outpatient treatment paradigms.
 DBT is commonly used to treat borderline personality disorder, suicidal ideations, and more.
 The primary goal of the technique is to help participants identify the triggers that lead to toxic and dysfunctional thought patterns that could trigger substance use.
 In an addiction treatment context, DBT is administered alongside group therapy, individualized counseling, and other types of cognitive behavioral therapy (CBT).

 What Happens during Dialectical Behavioral Therapy?